ipfs-search/blog/_posts/2022-11-09-Anatomy-of-a-search-engine.markdown

 title:  "Anatomy of a search engine"
 author: Zuzanna Majer
 excerpt: Our latest statistics show that our index is growing rapidly.
 We store 20 TB of searchable data.
 Currently, every day, half a million documents are added to the index.
-Let's take a look at how is it done.
-Here we have the elements that are responsible for catching this data, classifying it, and giving them correct labels.
 header:
   teaser: "/assets/images/Anatomy_of_a_search_engine/documentslastmonth.png"
   overlay_image: "/assets/images/Anatomy_of_a_search_engine/documentslastmonth.png"
   overlay_filter: rgba(0, 0, 0, 0.7)
 ---

 # Anatomy of a search engine

 In previous posts, we've covered the development of [frontend filters](https://blog.ipfs-search.com/NSFW-f70ee/), described progress on [scaling up the cluster architecture](https://blog.ipfs-search.com/scaling-up-the-search/), and glanced at the [importance of web security](https://blog.ipfs-search.com/breaking-the-silent-consent/).